 Winners and Losers – Book Two in the Brothers and Lovers series

 Megan Williams is eighteen and in love with the boy next door, Victor Evans.
-It is 1910 and, in the Rhondda Valley, poverty and hardship exact a toll as troops are brought in to control the striking miners.
-The only work Megan can find is in a house where the police and soldiers lodge, but she is shunned by friends and neighbours, who believe she has betrayed her class by working for the enemy.
+It is 1911 and, in the Rhondda Valley, poverty and hardship exact a toll as troops are brought in to control the striking miners.
+The only work Megan can find is in a house where the police and soldiers lodge, but when she takes it she is shunned by friends and neighbours, who believe she has betrayed her class by working for the enemy.